 None- Shows all currently owned modules with no separate headings.

-Categories- Divides up modules by their categories.
-All modules have their category defined during programming.
-Note that this is Voltage Modular’s default filter setting.
-Categories include:
+Category- Divides up modules by their categories.
+This is the default filter setting.

 Module view filters can also be selected by clicking on individual categories.

 Refresh- Voltage Modular automatically downloads new modules or presets each time it’s launched.
 The Refresh button checks for new content while Voltage Modular is running; this is particularly useful for developers who are frequently revising modules.